 For many military veterans, the cross is not necessarily a Christian symbol, but seen more as a remembrance symbol for those who have lost their lives in the service to their country.
-(See also Fallen Soldier Cross and War Memorial Cross.)
+(See also Fallen Soldier Cross, Cenotaph and War Memorial Cross.)

-The military adornment may surround the cross, sited above, in the centre, or beneath - as with the Skull and Crossbones Cross
+The military adornment may be around the cross, sited above, in the centre, or beneath - as with the Skull and Crossbones Cross

 The Poppy Cross, for example, is the remembrance symbol of the Royal British Legion, founded after the First World War.
 The symbol was introduced by Miss Moina Michael, a teacher at the University of Georgia.

 The poppy is the colour of blood and the flower's opiate properties lead to deep sleep (death).
 The short-lived nature of the beautiful flower petals symbolises early death of young men.

 The red corn poppy (papaver rhoeas) is a common weed found all over Europe.
 During the WWI battle at Flanders Fields, the ground was covered in the red of these poppies, and also the red of the blood from many killed and wounded soldiers.
 The poppy therefore became the symbol of those killed in action, and used in Britain, Canada, New Zealand, the USA and many Commonwealth countries.
 In 2006, a record 37 million poppies were sold in Britain, raising money for war widows, widowers, orphans and veterans.

 The Old Glory Cross is used as a remembrance symbol for fallen U.S. servicemen and women, and also a commercialised general-purpose 'patriotic' cross.

 The Marine Corps Cross is typical of many crosses featuring a military badge.
 In this case the design, derived from the British Royal Marines, includes a crested eagle, a globe, and a foul anchor.